shreyasm-dev/avant-garde/docusaurus/docs/examples.md

   '=', // Character used in progress bar
   100, // Number of columns the progress bar should take at 100% (default is full width of the terminal) );

-console.newline(); // A new line has to printed later to avoid the progress bar being erased
 ```

 ### `console.timestamp()`